akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge02.md

 ## Pre-requisites

 - Azure subscription
-- Your own GitHub repo with the source code of ContosoMasks:
+- Your own GitHub repo with the source code of ContosoMasks
-- Microsoft Edge Web Browser

 ## Introduction